rks101/eglinux/README.md

 ssh -i filename.pem remote_username@remote_server_ip_or_name
 ```

 SSH ignores a private key file (.pem file) if it is accessible to others.
-You should change the permissions of the pem file to remove access for other users (600 or 400) to remove the error: Permissions 0664 for 'filename.pem' are too open.
+You may need to change the permissions of the pem file (600 or 400) to remove access for other users and to remove the error: "Permissions 0664 for 'filename.pem' are too open."
 ```
 chmod 400 filename.pem
 ```

+The default port number to use SSH is 22; this port number can be changed in /etc/ssh/ssh_config for Port config.

 ----